LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W06-D2-Canvas.md

 ### Introduction

 The HTML canvas element allows your web applications to dynamically draw graphics on the surface of a web page using code.
-To do this, you'll typically start by getting a reference to either a 2D or 3D context.
+To do this, you'll typically start by getting a reference to either a 2D or 3D context object.
 You then call various methods on the context object to draw shapes, text, images, and other objects directly on the canvas.

 ### Setting the Size of the Canvas